daniele3b/SafeWater/Assignment2/README.md

 ### Run and Test

-1. After you completed the setup, you need to connect to the SSH frontend using  **ssh <login>@saclay.iot-lab.info**
+1. After you completed the setup, you need to connect to the SSH frontend using  **ssh < login >@saclay.iot-lab.info**
-2. Connect to a m3 node in which you've flashed the firmware during setup phase (different from the border router) using: **nc m3-1 20000**
+2. Connect to an m3 node in which you've flashed the firmware during setup phase (different from the border router) using: **nc m3-1 20000**
 3. Use the command: **con < ipv6 addr > < port > < device_id >**
 4. Start the web dashboard and the backend using **node index.js**, the web-dashboard will be available at **localhost:8080**
 5. Using the terminal you can see the console print messages and you'll receive also messages coming from the broker (RSBM)
-6. Using the web-dashboard you can interact with the device and retrieve data
+6. Using the web-dashboard you can interact with the devices and retrieve data

 If all works you should see in the terminal of the "client" node something similar to this, that means that your node is publishing data :